 You may opt out of marketing communications at any time by clicking on unsubscribe or emailing us at ku.oc.pfnp@maeTytiruceSnoitamrofnI.

 We will encrypt email communication wherever possible.
 We enforce a Transport Layer Security (TLS) which is an encryption protocol for all email communications.
 This is used to protect data in transit between our computers and yours, providing privacy and data integrity.

 Should your computer not support an encrypted connection, then the email will default to a less secure non-encrypted connection.
 However, most modern email services are capable of using TLS.

-In addition to the reviews of data for accuracy and currency which we carry out, we will continually review data we are processing, and where in our opinion such data has ceased to be active data, we will archive it and process it only as archived data.
+In addition to the reviews of data for accuracy and currency to be carried out, we will regularly review data we are processing, and where in our opinion such data has ceased to be active data, we will archive it and process it only as archived data.

 Access to archived data will be restricted to personnel having specific duties and training with respect to data protection law and this data will only be processed where necessary in response to legal proceedings or where a request is made by law enforcement bodies, e.g. police.

 All storage of data whether active or archived, will be conducted in accordance with good industry practice and will incorporate appropriate organisational and technological measures.

 We will only keep your data for as long as it is necessary and will review it on a regular basis to ensure it is correctly recorded.
 At your annual planning meeting we will take the opportunity to share your most relevant information, e.g. personal, contact, family, income, expenditure and financial so that you can ensure our records are accurate.